syncfusion/blazor-docs/src/lists/listview/data-binding.md

 ## Bind to local data

+Local data can be represented in Array of JSON data:

 ### Array of JSON data

 ListView can generate its list items through an array of complex data.
 To get it work properly, you should map the appropriate columns to the field property.